- Last updated: 06 November 2020

-The current outbreak of novel coronavirus (COVID-19) represents a significant risk to public health across the UK.
-Older people and those with underlying health conditions (such as high blood pressure, heart disease, lung disease, cancer or diabetes) are at greater risk of developing serious illness as a result of infection.
+Older people and those with underlying health conditions (such as high blood pressure, heart disease, lung disease, cancer or diabetes) are at greater risk of developing serious illness due to Covid-19.

 Official guidance on how to minimise your risk of getting coronavirus, and what to do if you develop symptoms, is the same for everyone, regardless of age.
 But there are some specific considerations to help older people protect themselves.